Full guide on the magnificent Volcan Ijen hike (Kawah Ijen) in East Java, Indonesia.

 Kawah Ijen Crater in Indonesia

-Volcan Ijen hike in East Java in Indonesia is a truly magical experience!
+Volcan Ijen hike in East Java, Indonesia is a truly magical experience!
 Trekking through Java Island was one of the most stunning adventures I have experienced in my life.
 It’s a unique mixture of natural wonders with a cultural heartland.

 I started my trip in Jakarta (crazy city!), stopping in Yogyakarta – famous for its rich traditional arts and cultural performances, and the incredible Borobudur temple complex, to reach Mount Penanjakan – the best sunset spot, Bromo Tengger Semeru National Park and Kawah Ijen.
 Then I continued my adventure through Bali, Flores and the exotic islands: Rinca & Komodo Islands, and Kanawa Island – heaven on earth!!